weyerhauser veneer mill Zwolle Louisiana Cross Company

 Background

-Steam Management Inc. was engaged by Weyerhaeuser to design and install a control valve replacement, automation, and steam metering project at their veneer mill in Zwolle, LA.
+Steam Management Inc. was hired by Weyerhaeuser to provide a comprehensive steam system assessment which identified multiple energy conservation opportunities.
+SMI was engaged to design and install a control valve replacement, automation, and steam metering project at their veneer mill in Zwolle, LA.

 Project objectives: